 - Morgan-Monroe and Yellowwood State Forest hunting map south

 Panning for gold is permitted on Morgan-Monroe and Yellowwood State Forests.
 A gold panning permit is required!
 The permit, which can be obtained free of charge, allows for panning gold on a hobby basis.
-The displacement of any material through use of a pick, shovel or sluice is not allowed due to concern for water quality.
-Archaeological evidence found, such as projectile points, pottery or bones must be reported to the Forest Office to determine if a major archaeological site is in the vicinity.
+The displacement of any material through the use of a pick, shovel, or sluice is not allowed due to concern for water quality.
+Archaeological evidence found, such as projectile points, pottery, or bones must be reported to the Forest Office to determine if a major archaeological site is in the vicinity.
 To obtain a permit, visit or call the Forest Office at 812-988-7945.

 The Lodge at Yellowwood

 The Lodge at Yellowwood is a newly renovated log cabin with all the comforts of home.
 The Lodge has a quaint front porch for relaxing and wildlife viewing, with a large back patio for grilling and outside dining.
 The lodge is located a few short miles from the main body of Yellowwood State Forest, where you can find numerous miles of trails to hike, including horse trails.
-The forest also includes a large lake for fishing and kayaking; kayaks and rowboats can be rented from the Forest office.
+The forest also includes a large lake for fishing and kayaking; kayaks and rowboats can be rented from the Forest Office.
 Get rental rates and information.